-In women, mental illness, especially depression, is much more likely to be explained in terms of neurochemical/hormonal processes, rather than other possible explanations such as social or environmental (e.g. domestic violence, unpaid labour, discrimination).
+In women, mental illness, especially depression, is much more likely to be explained in terms of neurochemical/hormonal processes rather than other possible explanations, such as social or environmental (e.g., domestic violence, unpaid labor, discrimination).

 The old joke ‘Is it your hormones, love?’ is no joke for mentally ill women!

-• Research agenda follows male concerns, female concerns may be marginalised or ignored.
+- The research agenda follows male concerns, female concerns may be marginalized or ignored.

-- Most experimental methodologies are based around standardised treatment of participants.
+- Most experimental methodologies are based on the standardized treatment of participants.
 This assumes that men and women respond in the same ways to the experimental situation.

-• Women and men might respond differently to research situation.
+- Women and men might respond differently to the research situation.

-Equal opportunity legislation and feminist psychology have performed the valuable functions of reducing institutionalised gender bias and drawing attention to sources of bias and under-researched areas in psychology like childcare, sexual abuse, dual burden working and prostitution.
+Equal opportunity legislation and feminist psychology have performed the valuable functions of reducing institutionalized gender bias and drawing attention to sources of bias and under-researched areas in psychology like childcare, sexual abuse, dual burden working, and prostitution.

 The Feminist perspective

-• View of women as normal humans, not deficient men.
+- View women as normal humans, not deficient men.

 This activity will help you to: